dschalk/monads-for-functional-javascript/README.md

 ```
 You don't need to be a Haskell programmer to see that state is pulled out of the TMVar and given the name "old". "new" is the state after changeScore sender extraNum extraNum2 old executes. "atomically $ putTMVar state new" replaces "old" in the TMVar with "new".

-In the browser, when an instance of Monad, say "m" with m.x == oldValue, executes its ret() method on some reference to a value, let's call it "newValue", O's m attribute points to a fresh Monad instance.
-O.m.x == oldValue becomes false and O.m.x == newValue becomes true.
+In the browser, when an instance of Monad, say "m" with m.x == oldValue, executes its ret() method on some reference to a value, let's call it "newValue", O's m attribute points to a fresh Monad instance. m.x == oldValue becomes false and m.x == newValue becomes true.
 The Monad instance with m.x == oldValue still exists, and if there is a reference to it, it won't be destroyed by the garbage collector.

-In the server, replacing state in the TMVar takes place inside the IO monad, which scupulously protects the application from side effects.
+In the server, replacing state in the TMVar takes place inside the Imonad, which scupulously protects the application from side effects.
 But the fact remains that the TMVar ServerState list of clients is not what it used to be after a score change.
 Some client in the ServerState list has been replaced by a client with the same name, goal, group, and websockets connection but a different score.

-###The Motorcycle.js Front-End
-In the front-end application, state is held in the global object named "O".
-As mentioned above, when a monad, say "m", executes m.ret(newValue), m does not mutate.
-Instead, a new monad named "m" with id "m" and value "newValue" becomes an attribute of O. After that, O.m.x == newValue is true, but m remains unchanged.
-If O.m previously existed, it is not mutated by this process.
-If there is no reference to it, it will be subject to obliteration by the garbage collector.

-I can't think of a good reason for doing it, but if you want to change the value of m, something like ret(42,'m') will do the job.
-Suppose m.x == 0 and O.m.x == 0. ret(42,'m') creates a new monad named "m" with m.x == 42.
-After that, O.m.x == 0 would still be true but m.x == 0 returns false. m.x == 42 returns true.
-If, after that, you update O.m only by using m's ret() and refrain from mutating m with code like "m.x = newValue", the application will proceed as though nothing happened.
-The most recent update of m will always be in O.

-If you want to go a step further and mutate m, nothing prevents you from calling "m.x = 8888", O.m.x = "WTF", and such.
-If I ever recruit people to help develop an application, I might ask them to update Monad instances only by using the ret() method so everyone could confidently look to the "O" object for changes in Monad instances' state.

 ### MonadItter
-MonadItter instances are useful only when their bnd() method is used; and when bnd() is used, the "p" attribute becomes the argument to bnd().
+MonadItter instances are net monadic in any sense of the word.
+"Monad" is more like a namespace in the case of MonadItter.
+It is useful, but only for its bnd() and release() methods.  only when their bnd() method is used; and when bnd() is used, the "p" attribute becomes the argument to bnd().
 I think this is a situation in which it is wise to take advantage of the fact that Javascript allows p to morph into the bnd() argument.
-Words like "dogmatic", "religous", and "obsessive" come to mind when I think of imposing consistency on this project by eliminating the only exception (other than "O") to the general no-mutations policy.
+Words like "dogmatic", "religous", and "obsessive" come to mind when I think of imposing consistency on this project by eliminating the only exception to the general no-mutations policy.
 If I find that it interferes with JavaScript engine optimization, I will reconsider.

-### Implications of "O" for Cycle.js and Motorcycle.js
-[Cycle.js](https://github.com/cyclejs/core) has been criticized for not keeping state in a central location.
-Well, there it is, in O. I have created applications using Node.js and React.js.
-[Motorcycle.js](https://github.com/motorcyclejs) is such a relief.
-It and the monads presented here work well together.
-As previously mentioned, Motorcycle.js is Cycle.js, only using [Most](https://github.com/cujojs/most) and [Snabbdom](https://github.com/paldepind/snabbdom) instead of RxJS and "virtual-dom").

 ##[The Online Demonstration](http://schalk.net:3055)
 The online demonstration features a game with a traversible dice-roll history; group chat rooms; and a persistent, multi-user todo list.
 People in the same group share the game, chat messages, and whatever todo list they might have.
 Updating, adding, removing, or checking "Complete" by any member causes every member 's todo list to update.
 The Haskell websockets server preserves a unique text file for each group's todo list.
 Restarting the server does not affect the lists.
 Restarting or refreshing the browser window causes the list display to disappear, but signing in and re-joining the old group brings it back.
 If the final task is removed, the server deletes the group's todo text file.